 - Blend softened cream cheese with butter/margarine.
 Stir in flour.
 Chill one hour.

 - While dough is chilling, prepare the filling.
 Beat together the egg, brown sugar, vanilla, chopped nuts and salt until smooth.

 - Remove the chilled dough from the refrigerator, and begin preparing the shells.
 Shape dough into balls 1" in diameter.
 Place in ungreased mini muffin pans or little tartlette tins, and press dough against sides and bottom to create the shell.

 - Fill each shell about 3/4 full with filling.
 Bake for 30 minutes until set.

-- Once the Tea Time Tassies have cooled, sprinkle them with confectioner's sugar before devouring them.
+- Once the Tea Time Tassies have cooled, tip them out of the pans and sprinkle them with confectioner's sugar.